rduenasf/birding/docs/birds/commoo3.md

 scientific_name: "Gallinula chloropus"
 order: "Gruiformes"
 family: "Rallidae (Rails, Gallinules, and Coots)"
 description: "Gallinula chloropus is a species of bird in the Rallidae (Rails, Gallinules, and Coots) family.
-It has been observed 2 times."
+It has been observed 2 times.
+It has been photographed."
 species_group: "Rails, Gallinules, and Allies"
 species_code: "commoo3"

 sidebar_position: 190
-sidebar_class_name: " "
+sidebar_class_name: "has-photo "
 tags:
   - Gruiformes
   - Rallidae (Rails, Gallinules, and Coots)
   - Rails, Gallinules, and Allies
-  - Needs Photo
+  - Has Photo
   - Needs Audio
 ---